umarwaseeem/DSA-Hacktober-Fest-2022/README.md

 ### `Hacktoberfest: a month-long celebration of open-source projects, their maintainers, and the entire community of contributors.`

+Do drop a follow if you like my work 😀

 This is a repository to participate in hacktober fest 2022 and learn about using github as an open source tool.